Understanding Alberta’s New Plan to Reward ‘Good’ Drivers

 Ways to Lower Your Auto Insurance Premiums in Alberta

 Following the rules of the road continues to be a primary way to secure a lower auto insurance premium.
-But there are some additional ways you may save on your policy:
+But there are some additional ways you can protect your auto insurance premiums in Alberta:

 - Add the accident forgiveness endorsement.
 While this will add a nominal cost upfront to your policy, it goes a long way in protecting your premium in the long run.
 Mistakes happen, but with this endorsement, your rates cannot go up in response to your first at-fault or partially at-fault collision.